LinaMierke/wineAPI/README.md

 # Objectives:

-1. Create a database about countries.
+1. Create a database about wines guided by the schema of Quinni wine API.
 2. Have an accesible Api source for future projects.
 3. Understand MongoDB-express and Node.
 4. Create an API for the front end-group project.

-# CRUD Functionality
+# CRUD Functionality Wines

 |      URL                |  Path        |  Method       |   Action |   Description                 |
 |-------------------------|--------------|---------------|----------|-------------------------------|